TutorialsWallet utilitiesProximity presentation

 • Verifier device:

 • Android/iOS device with an installed verifier application.
-We recommend downloading our MATTR GO Verify showcase app.
+We recommend downloading and using the MATTR GO Verify example app.

 • Setup with Bluetooth access.